 How To Grill Broccoli

-This section will show you how to cook broccoli on the grill with step-by-step photos and details about the technique.
-For full instructions, see the recipe card below.
+This section will show you how to cook broccoli on the grill with step-by-step photos and details about the technique, to help you visualize it.
+For full instructions, including amounts and temperatures, see the recipe card below.

 - Wrap (optional).
-To make grilled broccoli in foil, add broccoli to a flat foil piece and seal the edges to make a packet.
+To make grilled broccoli in foil, add broccoli to a flat piece of aluminum foil and seal the edges to make a packet.
 If you decide to cook broccoli directly on the grill, skip to the next step.

 - Grill.
 Add broccoli (or the broccoli foil packet) directly to the grill, turning occasionally until tender and lightly charred on all sides.